Awmusic12635/ISTE-432-Project-Documentation/Design-Document.md

 ### Search Test

-Our users need to be able to find new geocaches in an easy manner.
-For this we use a search function.
-To test this we create a new geocache and then have the test run a search for that specific cache just as a user would and then checks to make sure it shows up.
+Our users need to be able to easily find new geocaches.
+For this, we need a search function.
+To test it, we create a new geocache and then have the test run a search for that specific cache.
+It then checks to make sure the cache shows up.

 ```php
 <?php